PaloAltoNetworks/pan.dev/products/ansible/docs/panos/tutorials/setup.md

 ## Setup the hosts file

+In these steps, if you are only using Ansible to configure/operate a firewall, you can omit the steps and lines related to Panorama.
+Likewise, if you are only using Ansible to configure/operate Panorama, you can omit the steps and lines related to the firewall.

 1. In the directory where you will store your Ansible playbook files, create a file called ```inventory.txt``` with the following content:
 ```
 firewall